confluentinc/training-administration-src/README.md

 * [Training Page](https://www.confluent.io/training/)
   * Start with the *free* introductory course for a great conceptual foundation of Kafka!
+  * If you want to learn about Kafka administration, see our Operations course!
+  * If you already know about Kafka administration, see our Advanced Optimization course!
+  * If you want to dig deeper into development, see our Developer course!
+  * If you already know a bit about developing Kafka clients, push further with our KSQL and Kafka Streams course!
+  * Remember that more courses are being developed all the time!
 * [Confluent Platform quickstart](https://docs.confluent.io/current/quickstart/ce-docker-quickstart.html)
   * This is a great hands-on to get started with the basics!
 * [Kafka Connect example](https://github.com/confluentinc/examples/tree/5.3.0-post/mysql-debezium)